pinnaculum/iraty/README.md

 # iraty

-*iraty* is a Python tool to publish web (HTML) documents using an easy syntax.
+*iraty* is a Python tool to publish web (HTML) documents using an easy templating syntax.
 Documents are written in YAML and can make use of *resolvers* (special functions called by the YAML engine).

-Any text in the document is assumed to be markdown.
-The tool is designed for the dweb (the resulting HTML documents can easily be puslished to IPFS).
+The tool is designed for the dweb, and the HTML documents produced can easily be puslished to IPFS.

 # Install